-Super Bowl National Anthem Betting: A History Of The Over/Under
+Super Bowl National Anthem Odds: A History Of The Over/Under

 The Super Bowl brings the last opportunity for sports gamblers to bet on the NFL, and many will be looking for the last chance to score a few bucks.
 The big game offers several “unique” opportunities when the festivities kick off on Super Sunday – and that even includes the over/under on the length of the National Anthem.
-New Orleans native and five-time Grammy winner Jon Batiste will sing the National Anthem at the Super Bowl.
-The Caesars Superdome in New Orleans is hosting the game on February, 09.
-Once National Anthem odds for Batiste rendition are set, we will examine them below.
-This year's Super Bowl matchup is the Kansas City Chiefs vs. Philadelphia Eagles.
+American singer Charlie Puth will sing the National Anthem at the Super Bowl.
+Levi's Stadium in Santa Clara, CA is hosting the game on Feb.
+8.

-Who is singing the Super Bowl National Anthem this year?
+New Customers: Bet $5+ Get $300 in Bonus Bets Instantly Who is Singing the Super Bowl National Anthem this Year?

-The halftime show performer for Super Bowl 59 has also been named as Kendrick Lamar will headline.
+The halftime show performer for Super Bowl 60 has also been named, as Bad Bunny will headline.

 Once again this year, bettors will be hoping the Super Bowl National Anthem turns into some star-spangled cash.
 Over/under wagering on the National Anthem adds some extra fun to the biggest game of the NFL season.
 More than two centuries after Francis Scott Key wrote the “Star-Spangled Banner,” bettors have a decision to make again on his song’s length this year.

 There hasn't been much in the way of a trend in recent years.
-Since 2010, the Over has hit eight times, the Under has hit six times and there was one push.
+Since 2010, the Over has hit eight times, the Under has hit seven times and there was one push.

-When books initially release odds for the “Star-Spangled Banner,” the over/under usually checks in around 2 full minutes.
+When books initially release odds for the “Star-Spangled Banner,” the over/under usually checks in around 2 full minutes, though it of course can scale up or down depending on the singer.

 One trend is the overall lengthening of the song.
 In the 1990s, the anthem went over 2 minutes only twice.
 In the 2000s, it went over 120 seconds four times, and in the 2010s it went over the 2 minutes mark five times.
 The Star-Spangled Banner has gone over 2 minutes twice so far this decade.